-Fees | The standard management fee is 1% of assets annually, which is also our highest applicable fee.
-Net returns are computed by subtracting the highest applicable fee (1% on an annual basis, or 0.083% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
-In 2009, one account in the composite paid a fee higher than the usual highest applicable fee, at 1.16%.
-That fee level is used to compute the 2009 net figure, which is 24.27%.
-Actual investment advisory fees incurred by clients may vary.
+Fees | The standard management fee is 0.500% of assets on the first \$1.0 million, 0.500% on the next \$2.0 million, 0.475% on the next \$2.0 million, 0.455% on the next \$1.0 million, and 0.400% over \$25.0 million.
 Composite performance is presented on a gross-of-fees and net-of-fees basis and includes the reinvestment of all income.
+Gross-of-fees returns are reduced by the portion of bundled fee that includes trading costs and all fees other than portfolio management.
 The net returns are reduced by all actual fees and transactions costs incurred.
-The percent of non-fee paying assets in the composite is 0%.
+The percent of non-fee paying assets in the composite as of December 31, 2018 was 0%.
 The annual composite dispersion is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
 Risk measures presented are calculated using gross-of-fees performance.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.